The Boathouse Rowing Machine for Weight Loss: Does it Work, and How?

 Improve your balance – rowing works on your lower back and core muscles, which are key components to maintaining your balance.
 Strengthening these important muscles will also make it easier to perform a wider range of movements.
 Combine your rowing efforts with yoga or pilates, and your flexibility will quickly become better than it ever has been.

-So, can a rowing machine help with weight loss?
+So, can you use a rowing machine for weight loss?
 The answer is: absolutely.

 If you are looking to lose a little bit of weight, look no further because a rowing machine can help.
 Rowing is an excellent way to get in shape because it works to strengthen your muscles and cardiovascular system, all in one convenient workout, to help improve your overall health.